-A withdrawal from the university occurs when a student wishes to drop all of their courses within a semester or does not plan to return for a semester following their current enrolled semester.
+A withdrawal from the University occurs when a student wishes to drop all of their courses within a semester or does not plan to return for a semester following their current enrolled semester.

-Students who wish to withdraw should complete the online withdrawal form in their OASIS account.
-After completing the form, students must meet with the Dean of Student Affairs to determine their withdrawal date.
+Students who wish to withdraw should complete the on-line withdrawal form in their OASIS account.
+After completing the form, students must meet with the Dean of Student Affairs, or a designee, to determine their withdrawal date.